Sam Zemurray: Innovations

+Philanthropy

+Zemurray, who accumulated a fortune of about $30 million, became a major philanthropist and gave to Tulane University, Radcliffe College, The Nation magazine, and to clinics and hospitals in New Orleans.

+In 1924 he bought the Mesoamerican research library of the scholar William Gates and endowed a Department of Middle American Research at Tulane with $300,000, also paying for an expedition to Central America.
+In 1947, at the urging of his daughter, the archaeologist Doris Zemurray Stone, he gave Harvard University $250,000 to endow the Samuel Zemurray, Jr. and Doris Zemurray Stone Radcliffe Professorship, named also for his son, who was killed in the Second World War.
+The gift produced the first woman to hold a full professorship in Harvard's Faculty of Arts and Sciences.
+After his death, his family gave his New Orleans mansion at 2 Audubon Place to Tulane in 1965, and it became the university president's residence.
+He also founded the tuition-free Zamorano Pan-American Agricultural School in Honduras.

+Zemurray supported the Zionist movement, which he came to through his acquaintance, beginning in 1922, with Chaim Weizmann.
+He was a director of the Palestine Economic Corporation, organized in 1925 under Bernard Flexner.
+In 1926 the corporation agreed to advance about $750,000 to Pinhas Rutenberg's Palestine Electric Corporation to help finish the hydroelectric power station on the Jordan River at Naharayim, along with transmission lines connecting Tel Aviv, Haifa, and Tiberias.
+According to his biographer Rich Cohen, Zemurray also gave $500,000 to the Jewish Agency in the 1920s, and in 1947 used his commercial influence among Latin American governments to help win votes for the United Nations partition of Palestine.

+Zemurray supported President Franklin D. Roosevelt's New Deal policies, helping to draft the Agricultural Adjustment Administration industry codes, and contributed financially to left-wing causes such as The Nation.

 Personal life

 Zemurray married Sarah Weinberger in May 1908.
 Weinberger was the daughter of Jake Weinberger, an early figure in the banana trade and employee of Zemurray's.
 Weinberger published a cookbook titled One Hundred Unusual Dinners and How to Prepare Them.
 Their daughter, archaeologist Doris Zemurray Stone, was born in 1909.
 Their son, Samuel Jr., was born in 1913; a World War II pilot, the younger Zemurray was killed in action in 1943 when his plane crashed in an Algerian desert, leaving behind a widow and two children.
 In 1945, Zemurray and Coryell McKinney donated 25 acres of land in Hammond, Louisiana, for a memorial park to honor Samuel Jr. and his flight crew.
 The site is now part of the city's Zemurray Park.

-Zemurray became a philanthropic and gave thousands of dollars to Tulane University, Radcliffe College, The Nation magazine, and to clinics and hospitals in New Orleans.
-In Central America, he funded hospitals, roads, infrastructure, and schools, including the Zamorano Pan-American Agricultural School.

-Zemurray supported the Zionist movement through his personal acquaintance, beginning in the 1920s, with Chaim Weizmann.
-Zemurray supported President Franklin D. Roosevelt's New Deal policies, helping to draft the Agricultural Adjustment Administration industry codes, and contributed financially to left-wing causes, such as The Nation magazine.

 Zemurray was a member of Temple Sinai in New Orleans.